NavyCoat/csv_importer/Readme.md

 # Second thoughts

 ## ProductDTO in ProductManagement
-Ont his phase of the project, where everything lives in monolith application, I'm able to easily update/change my model.
+In this project phase, where everything lives in a monolith application, I can update/change my model easily.
-Currently it's 1 to 1 with date just from the CSV file.
-But when I will learn more about the domain, and wanted changes i will be able to just modigy my code easily.
-There are no commands to maintain, events to "update", no stuff like this.
+Currently, it's 1 to 1 with data from the CSV file.
+But when I will learn more about the domain and wanted changes, I will be able to modify my code easily.
+There are no commands to maintain or events to "update" because there is nothing like this.
-Changes are easy to made.
+Changes are easy to make.